Debanitrkl/SmartStory/README.md

     npm start

-Open the explorer with "http://localhost:8090/"
+:pushpin: Open the explorer with "http://localhost:8090/" :rocket: